 Confronting China’s Impact on Climate

-China is the world’s largest greenhouse gas emitter, with only 11 percent renewably-sourced energy.
-Fortunately, China is setting ambitious goals for tangible climate action.
+China is the world’s largest greenhouse gas emitter, but it is setting ambitious goals for tangible climate action.
 As a part of the Paris Agreement, China made visionary pledges that will lead global emissions reduction commitments, a necessity if we are going to protect people from the growing threats to their health, food, water and communities.
-As Hong Kong is part of the Guangdong-Hong Kong-Macau Greater Bay Area sharing a lot of resources including water and electricity, the country’s actions can have a big effect on our environment and safety as well.
+As Hong Kong is part of the Guangdong-Hong Kong-Macau Greater Bay Area, with which it shares many resources, including water and electricity, the country’s actions can have a big effect on our environment and safety as well.